We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 **Only standard sizes are available for this brand.

-When considering pillows for this list, we looked mainly for foam and latex pillows.
+When considering pillows for this list, we mainly looked for foam and latex pillows.
 Why?
 Because research suggests that these materials are helpful for people with neck pain.
-According to a 2020 study, latex and memory foam pillows may offer more support than traditional pillows and may help reduce neck fatigue.
+According to a

 Additionally, we looked for ergonomic pillows designed to provide ample cervical support without elevating the head too much.
-A 2021 study found that increased pillow height changes the way your spine curves and increases pressure in your cervical spine, or neck.
+A small

-Finally, we still included several alternative pillow options, like models filled with down and buckwheat, since a foam pillow may not work for everyone.
+We still included several alternative pillow options in this roundup, like models filled with down and buckwheat, since a foam pillow may not work for everyone.

-Neck pain can involve discomfort in the muscles, bones, nerves, joints, and discs between the bones.
+Neck pain can involve discomfort in the muscles, bones, nerves, joints, and disks between the bones.
 It can cause difficulty in movement.

 Sometimes, a chronic health condition, such as fibromyalgia, causes neck pain.
 In other cases, it can occur as a result of an injury.